Pelto/going-serverless-workshop/README.md

 });
 ```

-For each winner, we must add 10 points for that player id.
+For each winner, we should add 10 points for that player id.
 [DynamoDB's update function](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#update-property) can be used.
 Specifically, in the documentation of the `ADD` expression in the [UpdateExpression](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#updateItem-property) it is stated that:

 > `ADD` - Adds the specified value to the item, if the attribute does not already exist. [...]
 If the existing attribute is a number, and if Value is also a number, then Value is mathematically added to the existing attribute.